-When things began to close down in mid-March 2020 - factories closed down; buses were cancelled that transported people to pick fruit; maids who worked in Guadalajara, were let go; and less money was being sent by family members who work in the US.
+When things began to close down in mid-March 2020 - factories closed down; buses were cancelled that transported people to pick fruit; maids who worked in Guadalajara were let go; and less money was being sent by family members who work in the US.
 So the cumulative effect was rapid.
-People live day to day in these poor areas on what they earn.
-They have no savings or spare money.
+(In these poor areas, people live day to day on what they earn that day.
+They have no savings or spare money.)
 And lack of money for food quickly became a crisis.
 Especially for children and the elderly.

-In early April, the Brigada team went all around the town of San Pedro Itzicán and to each town and village nearby, and signed up heads of households who needed food.
+In early April 2020, the Brigada team visited everywhere in San Pedro Itzicán and each town and village nearby, and signed up heads of households who needed food.
 The team identified the number of households where the people were unemployed (760), as well as those who were elderly, disabled or sick (1,160 households).

-Of the population of around 33,000 people in these 12 towns and villages around Lakeside (around Lake Chapala in the Municipality of Poncitlán), over 1,900 households were signed up as needing food.
+Of the population of around 20,000 people in these 12 towns and villages around Lakeside (around Lake Chapala in the Municipality of Poncitlán), initially over 1,900 households were signed up as needing food.

 Most households have a minimum of 4 people (some many, many more), so the need was to help feed over 8,000 people!

-Very quickly we were running out of money, using savings from other projects, to keep buying food.
-Fortunately FoodBank Lakeside, a new group that had just started out, gave us a donation.
+Very quickly we ran out of money, using savings from other projects, to keep buying food.
+Fortunately FoodBank Lakeside, helped enormously!
 And we are so grateful to the other individuals and organizations (including Lake Chapala Nameste and Lake Chapala Sunrise Rotary among others) who supported us.
 Thank you all so much!

-And since then, we are spending at least 90,000 pesos a week on dried goods (beans, rice, lentils and soya), 10,000 pesos on fruits and vegetables and 5,000 pesos on gas for the truck and water and food for the Brigada team.
-This equals 105,000 pesos each week (over US $4,300 a week).
+At the beginning of April 2020, we were spending over 90,000 pesos a week on dried goods (beans, rice, lentils and soya), 10,000 pesos on fruits and vegetables and 5,000 pesos on gas for the truck and water and food for the Brigada team.
+So we were trying to raise 105,000 pesos each week (over US $4,300 a week).

-You can see the crowds below waiting for food.
+You can see the crowds below waiting for food in May 2020.
 Social distancing?
-Despite our efforts this can be difficult - because people are worried they might not get any food if supplies run out, and they are hungry...
+Despite our efforts this was difficult - because people were worried they might not get any food if supplies run out, and they were hungry...

-The local Pet FoodBank has also been providing dog and cat food, as animals also need food.
+The Pet FoodBank Lakeside also provided dog and cat food, as animals also need food.

-Our sewing team is busy making masks and we give these out for free in the San Pedro communities.
+Our sewing team made thousands of masks and we gave these out for free in the San Pedro communities.